IsaacSchemm/Pandacap/README.md

 Bluesky features:

-* Follow users without a Bluesky account
+* Follow users without using your Bluesky account
 * Hide reposts by specific users
 * Hide quote posts by specific users